-ECS is a container orchestration service that runs and manages Docker containers.
-It runs clusters of virtual machines on the Amazon cloud, while managing, scaling and scheduling groups of containers on those machines across multiple Availability Zones (AZ).
+Amazon Elastic Container Service (Amazon ECS) is a container orchestration service that runs and manages Docker containers.
+It runs clusters of virtual machines on the Amazon cloud, while managing, scaling, and scheduling groups of containers on those machines across multiple Availability Zones (AZs).

-ECS provides a convenient API that lets you see the state of the cluster, perform operations on containers, and directly access Amazon services related to your cluster, such as IAM, CloudWatch and CloudTrail.
+ECS provides a convenient programmatic way to check and modify the state of your cluster, perform operations on containers, and directly access Amazon services related to your cluster, such as IAM, CloudWatch and CloudTrail.

 Image Source: AWS